 “Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 There are two kinds of peace.
 There is peace with God and peace of God.
 First, peace with God is the peace that Jesus won for us in reconciling us from enemies with God to people who are at peace with Him (Ro 5:10).

-Secondly, there is the peace of God is God’s very own peace.
+Secondly, the peace of God is God’s very own peace.
 It is the peace that He possesses.
 As Christians, we can possess the peace that God Himself has.
 If the Christian does not apprehend grace, then he will not know peace.
 Grace always precedes peace.
 This is the peace of our verse.

 Is 26:3, “You will keep him in perfect peace [peace, peace],

 Because he trusts in You.”

 We will know “perfect peace” if we keep our minds on God’s provisions.

 Peace also comes through a person, the person of Christ.